Spanish Latte vs Latte: What's the Difference?

 • You usually sweeten your latte with sugar or syrup

-• You enjoy rich, indulgent milk drinks
+• You enjoy rich, creamy milk drinks

 • You like the character of condensed milk — common in Southeast Asian coffee drinks